secretstartups/handbook/product/product-analysis/index.html.md

 be used, and who is the intended audience.

-If you have not heard from the tagged analyst within 1 business day* (or earlier if the issue requires a faster turn-around), please send a message in [#s_growth_data](https://gitlab.slack.com/messages/s_growth_data/) and feel free to tag `@cbraza`.
+If you have not heard from the tagged analyst within 1 business day* (or earlier if the issue requires a faster turn-around), please send a message in [#data](https://gitlab.slack.com/messages/data/) and feel free to tag `@cbraza`.

 _*Please keep in mind that we work across different time zones_

 ### Additional Considerations

-Please keep the following in mind when working with the Product Analysis team:
+Please keep the following in mind when working with the Product Data Insights team:

 #### Scope Creep